m0rg-dev/digitalis-linux/README.md

 Note that this currently only uses a S3 bucket as repo storage, and a full install like that is gonna use like 500 MB of bandwidth out of that.
 Please don't make me get the "hey, you're losing your shirt over here" email alert I set up (if you have or know someone who has mirror space, please let me know).

 Building the current container image requires buildah/podman.
-It's likely to also require nodejs in the future once I start working on build system engineering stuff instead of just using the giant terrible shell script.
+You can try the giant shell script approach, which I _think_ still works:

 ```
 sh fedora_bootstrap.sh